Sv443/ComputerCraft-Projects/AdvancedPeripherals/ChatCalculator/README.md

 - Specify the number of the root after the operator, e.g. `!calc 1 + 8 root 2` for the square root of 9, which is 3
 - The expression is always evaluated left to right, so `!calc 2 + 2 * 2` will yield `8`, not `6`
+- Having a whitespace between numbers and operators is required

 <br>